 Are you open all year round?

-We usually open in April and close in September, although if the weather is good we sometimes open for longer.
+We usually open in May and close in September, although if the weather is good we sometimes open for longer.
 If the weather is bad we may have to close the site for safety.

 Can I have a fire or barbecue?